 The main factor leading Luther toward antisemitism was his longing for a unified Protestant society.
 He wanted the “two kingdoms” of church and state to create a community that crushed or banished all threatening groups.
 In this way he sought a kind of Protestant medievalism.
 The theological changes he introduced were enough for him; in every other respect he wanted to preserve the medieval order.

 So when the 1525 Peasants’ War threatened the medieval political settlement, Luther urged the German princes to “smite, slay, and stab.”
-When Anabaptists threatened Protestant unity, Luther and his colleague Philip Melanchthon accused them of sedition and blasphemy, and in a 1531 memorandum they argued such offences merited the death penalty.
+When Anabaptists threatened Protestant unity, Luther and his colleague Philip Melanchthon accused them of sedition and blasphemy, and in a 1531 memorandum they argued such offenses merited the death penalty.
 Luther’s comment on this action is telling: “Although it seems cruel to punish them with the sword, it is crueler that they condemn the ministry of the Word and have no well-grounded doctrine and suppress the truth and in this way seek to subvert the civil order.”
 Luther’s unwillingness to see the civil order subverted either politically or theologically meant he ran out of patience with the Jews and could no longer endure their presence in Protestant territory.

 He felt he had a God-given right to live in a unified society in this world, and that error fueled his antisemitism.
 Surely there are lessons here for Christians in America today.